We don't just talk cars ... we teach how to buy them.

 Since its introduction, the most significant changes for the Titan took place in the 2008 model year when it received an interior and exterior styling refresh, some new features (including Bluetooth connectivity and satellite radio) and the long-wheelbase model.

-Overall, due to its power, versatility and build quality, we think the Titan makes a solid choice as a used truck purchase.
+Overall, due to its power, versatility and build quality, we think an older, lower mileage Titan can still make a solid choice as a used truck purchase.
 And we can make a number of suggestions to help you buy one at a very nice savings.

-There are actually several different ways to buy a used Titan at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Titan at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Auto Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.